MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/about-intelligent-edge.md

 To make setting up this ‘Read-Only’ tenant more efficient, we created a new *Intelligent Cloud* user group and an *Intelligent Cloud* permission set.
 Once the intelligent cloud environment is configured, all users without SUPER permissions will be automatically assigned to the *Intelligent Cloud* user group.
 Only users with SUPER permissions will be allowed to make modifications to the system at this point.

 > [!NOTE]
-> Before configuring the intelligent cloud environment, make sure that at least 1 user in each company is assigned SUPER permissions.
+> Before configuring the intelligent cloud environment ensure that at least 1 user in each company is assigned SUPER permissions.

 Users that are reassigned to the Intelligent Cloud user group will have access to read ALL data by default.
 If you need to further restrict what data a user should be able to read, the SUPER user may create new user groups and permissions sets and assign users accordingly.
 It is highly recommended to create any new permissions sets from a copy of the Intelligent Cloud permission set and then take away permissions you do not want users to have.

 > [!WARNING]
-> If you grant insert, modify or delete permissions to any resource in the application that was set to read only, it could have a negative impact on the data in the [!INCLUDE[prodshort](../developer/includes/prodshort.md)] cloud tenant.
+> If you grant insert, modify or delete permissions to any resource in the application that was set to read-only, it could have a negative impact on the data in the [!INCLUDE[prodshort](../developer/includes/prodshort.md)] cloud tenant.
 If this occurs, you may have to clear all your data and rerun a full replication to correct this.

 ### Extensions